Nurses Saving Lives: The Vital Role of CPR and AED Certification

 How to perform CPR

-First, if someone collapses and you don’t have CPR knowledge or just forgot how to perform it correctly, call 911 immediately and call for help.
+First, if someone collapses and you don’t have CPR knowledge or just forgot how to perform it correctly, call 911 immediately.
 Someone nearby could have this knowledge.

 Remember that you should only perform CPR if the person is unconscious, not responding, or not breathing.